 If the file contains rich media (such as a PDF file), the attack requires sophistication, because PDF files are secured against known possibilities to insert code.
 The agent still has to download and open the file, but may be unaware that it contains executable code.

-In a secure setup, the collaboration server never transmits an image or file from the internet to the agent’s computer.
+In a secure setup, the Collaboration Server never transmits an image or file from the internet to the agent’s computer.
 Instead, it only accepts the company web server as a trusted source.
-The collaboration server will attempt to load all resources that the agent requires from the company web server.
-If a resource is not available, the collaboration server simply does not display anything.
-Thus, a malicious link will simply result in a failed request to the collaboration server.
+The Collaboration Server will attempt to load all resources that the agent requires from the company web server.
+If a resource isn’t available, the Collaboration Server simply doesn’t display anything.
+Thus, a malicious link will simply result in a failed request to the Collaboration Server.

-In a cloud setup, this attack is technically possible, if the agents can freely access the Internet from their computers.
-However, the attack requires sophistication from the attacker, and does not represent a more serious threat than sending a link in an email message.
+In the Unblu Cloud, this attack is technically possible, if the agents can freely access the Internet from their computers.
+However, the attack requires sophistication from the attacker, and doesn’t represent a more serious threat than sending a link in an email message.